Ukraine’s central banker chief steps down citing pressure

 President Volodymyr Zelenskiy accepted Smolii’s resignation and asked lawmakers to endorse the decision.

-Smolii was named to the job in March 2018 under Zelenskiy’s predecessor, Petro Poroshenko.
+Smolii was named the acting National Bank head in May 2017 and then was appointed firmly to the job by parliament in March 2018 under Zelenskiy’s predecessor, Petro Poroshenko.

 Members of Zelenskiy’s Servant of the People party, which dominates parliament, have criticized the National Bank, arguing that its rigid policies have hurt the economy and stymied growth.